Kostin-ilya/Kostin-ilya/README.md

  Hello, my name is Ilia!
-I am  a highly motivated and results-driven React JS Developer with 2 years of experience in web development on freelance.
-I specialize in React JS and have a proven track record of delivering high-quality, user-friendly, and cost-effective solutions to clients.
+I am a highly motivated and result-oriented React JS developer with 2 years of experience in web development.
 My technical expertise includes React, Redux, JavaScript, TypeScript, HTML, CSS.
-Since 2014, I have been working in companies related to technology.I also worked for a long time in the sales department at large technology-related companies
+I have been working in technology related companies since 2014 and have also worked in sales for a long time.
-Starting in 2021, I have completely switched to working as a Front-end developer.I have experience in creating web applications and adaptive websites.
-I like working with application logic.
+Since 2021, I have fully transitioned to working as a Front-end developer.
+I have experience building web applications and responsive websites.
+I enjoy working with application logic.

-I am looking for a job in Turkey in an IT-company front-end developer in JavaScript/React.

 - Current location: Izmir/Türkiye
 - Format of work: Office/Remote work;
 - Position: Front-end developer;
 - Employment: Full-time;
-- Salary expectations: from 700$;

 Hard skills:
 - JavaScript (ES5, ES6+)
 - TypeScript